-The 2022-2 Regular Cycle State-Expedited Review Amendments were heard by the PZC/LPA at transmittal public hearings on June 16, 2022, and by the BCC at transmittal public hearings on July 12, 2022.
+The amendments and rezoning request were heard by the Planning and Zoning Commission (PZC) / Local Planning Agency (LPA) at the transmittal public hearing on June 16, 2022, and by the BCC at a transmittal public hearing on July 12, 2022.
 These amendments were reviewed by the Florida Department of Economic Opportunity (DEO), as well as other state and regional agencies.
 On August 26, 2022, DEO issued a comment letter, which did not contain any concerns about the amendments undergoing the State-Expedited Review process.
 Pursuant to 163.3184, F.S., the proposed amendments must be adopted within 180 days of the comment letter.
 On March 9, 2023, staff requested an extension of this deadline to August 21, 2023.
 The Regular Cycle Amendments undergoing the State-Expedited Review process will become effective 31 days after DEO notifies the County that the plan amendment package is complete.
-Therefore, these amendments are expected to become effective in April 2023, provided no challenges are brought forth for any of the amendments.

-2022-2 Regular Cycle Amendments 2022-2-A-1-2 and 2022-2-B-FLUE-2 and Concurrent Rezoning# LUP-22-06-199 BCC Adoption Public Hearings March 21, 2023 Page 2
+2022-2 Regular Cycle Amendments 2022-2-A-1-2 and 2022-2-B-FLUE-2 and Concurrent Rezoning# LUP-22-06-199 BCC Adoption Public Hearings May 2, 2023 Page 2